In this article, we will use the basic mapping operations previously described and analyze the decisions taken by the BizTalk mapping engine.

-Basically, on this mapping problem, there are two similar schemes, which we intend to map the source elements in their proper destination and for which we implemented the following challenges:
+Basically, on this mapping problem, there are two similar schemes, which we intend to map the source elements to their proper destination, and for which we implemented the following challenges:

-• Concatenate the first and last name in order to give the full name (Concatenation of values);
+- Concatenate the first and last names in order to give the full name (Concatenation of values).

-• Transform the date of birth in age (Custom scripts);
+- Transform the date of birth into age (Custom scripts).

-As you can see, we intentionally switched the order of elements in the destination schema in order to, more easily, understand and verify how BizTalk maps works.
+As you can see, we intentionally switched the order of elements in the destination schema in order to more easily understand and verify how BizTalk maps work.

 Note: The order in which we perform the links between the elements from source to destination schema, in this scenario, is irrelevant to the compiler, however the same cannot be said for functoids.
 The functoids require certain input parameters that can vary according to the functoid that we are using, in this case, the order with which we associate the link is extremely important